RoseannaGG/Toad_Genetics_Pipeline/README.md

 ## run steps 11-16 for separate datasets (also the nucleotide diversity output from populations)

-# NB Bad apple 2021 Jose Cerca paper suggests running populations separately (with dif pop maps for region in my case) and then indentify individuals missing a lot of data first, then re-running populations with how datatset WITHOUT those bad apples in the pop map
+# NB Bad apple 2021 Jose Cerca paper suggests running populations separately (with dif pop maps for region in my case) and then indentify individuals missing a lot of data first, then re-running populations for all regions at once but WITHOUT those bad apples in the pop map